scikit-build/scikit-build-core/README.md

 # Extra args to pass directly to the builder in the build step.
 build.tool-args = []

+# The build targets to use when building the project.
+Empty builds the default
+# target.
+build.targets = []

+# Verbose printout when building.
+build.verbose = false

 # The components to install.
 If empty, all default components are installed.
 install.components = []